springload/ssm-parent/README.md

 ### How to build

-This project uses https://github.com/golang/dep as a dependency manager.
-Go v.1.10.1 was used.
+This project uses `go mod` as a dependency manager.
+Go v.1.12 was used.

 ```
     $git clone https://github.com/springload/ssm-parent.git
-    $cd ssm-parent && dep ensure
     $go build
     # (after some hacking)
     $git tag vXXX && git push && git push --tags